spatie/laravel-data/UPGRADING.md

 - If you were using internal data structures like `DataClass` and `DataProperty` then take a look at what has been changed
 - The `DataCollectableTransformer` and `DataTransformer` were replaced with their appropriate resolvers
 - If you've cached the data structures, be sure to clear the cache
+- In previous versions, when trying to include, exclude, only or except certain data properties that did not exist not exception was thrown.
+This is now the case, these exceptions can be silenced by setting `ignore_invalid_partials` to true within the config file

 We advise you to take a look at the following things:
 - Take a look within your data objects if `DataCollection`'s, `DataPaginatedCollection`'s and `DataCursorPaginatedCollection`'s can be replaced with regular arrays, Laravel Collections and Paginator